pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"assign-to-new-keyword"+OR+"W0111")

 ### [W0120](#W0120) (useless-else-on-loop)<a name="W0120"></a>
-Else clause on loop without a break statement
+Else clause on loop without a break statement.

 Loops should only have an else clause if they can exit early with a break statement, otherwise the statements under else should be on the same scope as the loop itself.

 **:x: Incorrect code**